Lucky44x/LuckyGUI/README.md

 ```
 - Sets the item at the given slot to the given item

+Apart from styling Methods, there are also some practical things you can use for functionality, like the `close` Method, or the `user` variable

 A complete GUI object might look something like this:
 ```